 I remember having my English lesson, my Mathematics lesson and my third period was to be my Study Room time, a.k.a.
 Free Period.

-Around this time I realised that little red spot had started popping up on my arms, and I was feeling an itch everywhere.
+Around this time I realised that little red spots had started popping up on my arms, and I was feeling an itch everywhere.
 I honestly didn’t think of suspecting Chicken Pox.
 We usually had a teacher on standby in the Study Room when they didn’t have a class to teach.
 I approached the teacher, who I believe was Miss van der Westhuizen, my Mathematics teacher.

 I showed her my skin and she suggested I speak to Miss Tina, the Headmistress.
 Apart from her high label on the food chain, she also gave classes; if my memory doesn’t let me down, English and Afrikaans.
 The high school I attended was a private one, following a Cambridge education regime.
 Every year we were about 60 students so there was no need to have a teacher for every subject on its own.
 Some of the teachers taught more than one subject.